cristiandelahooz/portfolio/src/content/posts/BookKeeper.md

 ---
-title: Draft Example
+title: BookKeeper
 published: 2022-07-01
-tags: [Markdown, Blogging, Demo]
+description: 'Read more about my CRUD in C.'
+image: './covers/BookKeeper.png'
+tags: [C, CRUD]
-category: Examples
+category: Desktop
-draft: true
+draft: false
 ---

 # This Article is a Draft